jaantollander/masters-thesis/content/30_methods.md

 $$r=\Delta v / \Delta t.$$

-If a particular `job_id` has not yet performed any file operations, its counters contain implicit zeros, that is, they not in the output of the statistics.
+If a particular `job_id` has not yet performed any operations, its counters contain implicit zeros, that is, they not in the output of the statistics.
 In these cases, we can infer the *initial counter* $(t_0, v_0)$ where $v_0=0$ and set $t_0$ to the timestmap of last recording interval.
 For the first recording interval, we cannot infer $t_0$ and we need to discard the initial counter.
 The *observed counters* are $(t_1,v_1),...,(t_n,v_n),$ where $n\in\mathbb{N}.$